p41nfu11/userbin-node/README.md

 #### Connect

-In Connect the currently logged in user is accessed through the `req.user` property which needs to be explicitly passed to your views.
+In Connect the currently logged in user is accessed through the `req.currentUser` property which needs to be explicitly passed to your views.

 ```javascript
 app.get('/', function (req, res) {